 But some 'environmental' policies, on a smaller scale, just raise quality of life.
 For instance: while slowing population growth or, ideally, lowering absolute human population size might not lower negative environmental impact (population x affluence), for many of us - and certainly for all non-human animals and wild plants! - the world would be more pleasant if it were less crowded by us and our infrastructures.
 John Stuart Mill wrote eloquently about this 150 years ago, so I guess this is relative.
 But still, what do you think?
 Polly Higgins' work to establish ecocide as an international crime is a crucial step in the right direction.

 Another example: What if we lowered public noise levels?
 That might mean less fossil-fuel consumption, but it would also otherwise be halfway to bliss.
 Planes, cars, diesel motors, lawnmowers, leafblowers, Hilti jackhammers gotten rid of.
 Or: If we stick up for the rights of indigenous people - let's say the adivasi who fight bauxite mining in Odisha, India, or logging in the Penan homelands - that will also preserve a bit of nature, while enforcing the human rights of those people (assuming they do oppose such 'development').
 A final example: What if we put our efforts into the beauty of public space?
 That would mean fewer cars, less asphalt, more reason to stay home in your 'hood.
-But alas, the upcoming meeting in Paris will show us that greenhouse emissions are not about to be lowered.
-Save your energy, so to speak.
+But alas, the Paris 2015 meeting watered down the valid Kyoto approach of hard caps and showed us that greenhouse emissions are not about to be lowered.
+So, save your energy, so to speak.

 I now spend my time working for One Democratic State (ODS) in Palestine, for instance as a member of the Palestine Solidarity Campaign (Cambridge branch), through

-writing (see 5 of my articles at Publications), and as Director of the NGO ODS in Palestine
+writing (see my articles at Publications), and as Director of the NGO ODS in Palestine

 solidarity scene in Istanbul (Kadiköy), Turkey, where I live.
 My phone numbers are [+90] 0505 976 7833 and [+44] 079 20 437 644.